leangjia/blender_docs/manual/sculpt_paint/sculpting/tools/boundary.rst

       Moves/extends the mesh boundary in the local X direction.
    Inflate
-      Works similar to the :doc:`Inflate </sculpt_paint/sculpting/tools/inflate>` tool but, the vertices that are inflated are constrained to the the mesh boundary.
+      Works similar to the :doc:`Inflate </sculpt_paint/sculpting/tools/inflate>` tool but, the vertices that are inflated are constrained to the mesh boundary.
    Grab
-      Works similar to the :doc:`Grab </sculpt_paint/sculpting/tools/grab>` tool but, the vertices that are grabbed are constrained to the the mesh boundary.
+      Works similar to the :doc:`Grab </sculpt_paint/sculpting/tools/grab>` tool but, the vertices that are grabbed are constrained to the mesh boundary.
    Twist
       Rotates the active boundary around the local Z axis.
    Smooth